Overview

 set rules for a given collection

 We target a collection.
-The document ID wildcard variable holds the requested document ID.
-We can, for example, compare the user document's ID with the authentication data.
+The document ID wildcard holds the requested document's ID.
+We can name it with what the document represents:

 // ...